 - 1) Serve as a formal recommending body to the Senate regarding issues relating to recycling, composting, reducing waste on and outside of campus, and the purchase of post-consumer recycled products and compostable products. - 2) To coordinate the education and execution of waste education projects in order to support recycling, composting, and other waste diversion practices and efforts on campus in order to aid UCSB in reaching its goal of Zero Waste by 2020. - 3) Develop and implement educational projects designed to raise awareness regarding recycling and compost related issues for the campus and surrounding communities. - 4) Outreach to student, faculty and staff on waste reduction issues.
-Promote waste reduction, reuse, recycling, and composting by providing relevant information to all students, faculty and staff. - 5) Work towards a sustainable purchasing policy on campus. - 6) Advise and inform the A.S.
-Recycling Business Services Committee on how to better service the UCSB students and community regarding waste production. - F) Duties and Powers of the ASZWC Chairpersons (2): - 1) Plan, schedule and facilitate at all ASZWC meetings. - 2) Attend every meeting unless an excused absence is obtained. - 3) Coordinate the activities of the Committee members, subcommittees and volunteers. - 4) Serve as the official representative and spokesperson of the ASZWC. - 5) Attend at least one (1) Senate meeting per quarter to report on the activity of the Committee. - 6) Hold a minimum of four (4) office hours per week. - 7) Attend AS Assembly each quarter. - 8) Attend all ECOalition meetings. - 9) Attend UCSB Waste Management and Chancellor Sustainability workgroup meetings with the A.S.
-Recycling Coordinator. - G) Duties and Powers of the ASZWC Treasurer: - 1) Oversees the fiscal management of the committee. - 2) Attend every meeting unless an excused absence is obtained. - 3) Prepare the committee's budget request for the following year in conjunction with the Co-Chairs. - 4) Manage all requisition forms. - 5) Knows the current standing of the Zero Waste Committee's budget and expenditures at all times. - 6) Available at the chairs' request to aid in any money-related inquiries. - 7) Manage the invoices from the sale of Zero Waste Committee's compostable products.
+Promote waste reduction, reuse, recycling, and composting by providing relevant information to all students, faculty and staff. - 5) Work towards a sustainable purchasing policy on campus. - 6) Collaborate and consult the AS Recycling and Department of Public Worms on how to better service the UCSB students and community regarding waste production.

+F) Duties and Powers of the ASZWC Chairs (2):

+- 1) Plan, schedule and facilitate at all ASZWC meetings. - 2) Attend every meeting unless an excused absence is obtained. - 3) Coordinate the activities of the Committee members, subcommittees and volunteers. - 4) Serve as the official representative and spokesperson of the ASZWC. - 5) Attend at least one (1) Senate meeting per quarter to report on the activity of the Committee. - 6) Office hours are made by appointment. - 7) Attend AS Assembly each quarter. - 8) AS Sustainability meetings and other relevant meetings as necessary. - 9) Attend weekly meetings for AS Advisors. - 10) Provide training to Committee members on project planning and structure of Associated Students. - 11) Communicate with the entities of Associated Students on a regular basis.